rysmithdev/data-engineering-coding-challenge-rysmithdev/sql/DATA_ASSESSMENT.md

 	Concern				Duplicate PRODUCT_ID values discovered.
 Specifically, "P001" has two rows.

-	Potential Impact	Possible duplicatation of data in downstream tables, possible errors in calculations due to multiplying effects
+	Potential Impact	Possible duplication of data in downstream tables, possible errors in calculations due to multiplying effects

-	Resolution			Since the rows are perfect duplicates, we could resolve by using a GROUP BY.
+	Resolution			Since the rows are perfect duplicates, we could resolve by using a GROUP BY or SELECT DISTINCT.
-						However, if this table were very large or if the rows were not perfect duplicates, this could be problematic Instead, I have opted to assign a Row Number based on the Last Updated Date, which keeps only the most-recently updated record
+						However, if this table was very large or if the rows were not perfect duplicates, this could be problematic We can get around this issue using window functions, such as RANK and ROW_NUMBER For the purposes of this exercise, I have elected to use SELECT DISTINCTT
 	------------------------------------------------------------------------------------------------------------------------------------------------------
 	Concern				PRICE values include the word "NULL"